Clovis North cancels football game against Clovis High after students test positive for COVID-19

 FRESNO, Calif.
-(KGPE) — Clovis North High School had to cancel their scheduled football game today against Clovis High School due to students testing positive of COVID-19.
+(KSEE) — Clovis North High School had to cancel their scheduled football game today against Clovis High School due to students testing positive of COVID-19.

 With Fresno County now allowing contact sports like football.
 Students have to get tested before hitting the field.
 Dr. Rais Vohra with the Fresno County Department of Public Health said they have been seeing students test positive which has impacted scheduled games.